-There are two methods that can be used to reduce the size of nasal turbinates.
+There are multiple methods that can be used to reduce the size of nasal turbinates.
 Radiofrequency treatments can be used to shrink the tissue, leaving a more open airway.
 These treatments may be performed with a local anesthetic as an outpatient procedure or under general anesthetic in a hospital, depending upon the individual patient.

 Another method that can be used to open the nasal passages is microdebriding.
 This technique uses a device called a microdebrider to precisely target and remove the tissue of the nasal turbinates.